If you have any questions regarding the Calculus Preparation Evaluation (CPE), please refer to the list below of frequently asked questions.

 If a student is interested in enrolling in the MA103 course, which requires a CPE score of 70% or better, then s/he may try the CPE again.
 We allow up to a maximum of three valid attempts on the Evaluation.
 You should be able to login to the software and open the actual CPE again; if you get an error message indicating authorization is required, please contact Tina (see above).

 You will still be able to register in the calculus course of your choosing, with the exception of MA103.
 The Mathematics Assistance Centre will send you information (via your WLU email) about services offered to help you review the material covered by the CPE.
-It is highly recommended that you do some review before getting too far into your calculus course.
+It is highly recommended that you do some review before you start your calculus course.

 No. The score obtained on the CPE is used for advising & review purposes only.
 The decision as to which calculus course to register in, remains the student's to make.
 However, only students obtaining CPE scores of 70% or better may consider enrolling in MA103.